UsamaKenway/Easy-LLM-Server/README.md

 - Gradio containing options to change character names
 - vector DB for longterm chat history
 - control over quantization config through loading model API # for now you have to change the code
+- Create a docker image for HF endpoints for scaling.
+- Create API to delete models from the cache directory.

 ## Contribution
 I welcome contributions to make Easy-LLM-Server better and reliable.
 You can participate by: